dpiatek/psi-stats/README.md

 # psi-stats

-Track your url's [PageSpeed Insight](https://developers.google.com/speed/pagespeed/insights/) results, see your score and set performance budgets.
+An app to track your url's [PageSpeed Insight](https://developers.google.com/speed/pagespeed/insights/) results, see your score and set performance budgets.

 Demo: [http://psi-stats-example.herokuapp.com/](http://psi-stats-example.herokuapp.com/)

+**Note:**
+This is still very much in an experimental stage.
+I'm trying to make the app easily deployable and reusuable as well presentening the data in a useful and insightful way, with the right balance of good defaults and configuration.

 ## Setup